 From the Telegraph: “Researchers from Orlando Health in Florida detected a biomarker released by the brain during injury.
 They found that the biomarker can stay in the bloodstream for up to a week – which means patients who suffer delayed

 It was a pleasure to meet Dr. Craig Venter at Stanford this week.
 As you can imagine, he had strong views and a huge amount of energy.
 I’m super-interested in all of his work, but was surprised to find out

 A great story.
 And another example of how man is blending with machine.
 From the NY Daily News: “Zderad became the 15th person in the country, and the first in his home state, to receive the implanted sight device created

 Lots of people I know will be interested in this.
 Here’s the story from the researchers at Sanford-Burnham.
 “We have developed a method using human pluripotent stem cells to create new cells capable of initiating human hair growth.
 The method

-“Harriette Thompson, who ran her first marathon at age 76, set a U.S. record on Sunday for the fastest finish in her 90-and-over age group, finishing the 26.2-mile Rock’n’Roll San Diego Marathon in seven hours, seven minutes and
+From Reuters: “Harriette Thompson, who ran her first marathon at age 76, set a U.S. record on Sunday for the fastest finish in her 90-and-over age group, finishing the 26.2-mile Rock’n’Roll San Diego Marathon in seven hours, seven minutes and

+What a great story in today’s SF Chronicle.
 Hazel Soares now 94, has been married twice, raised six kids, seen two economic depressions, 15 U.S. presidents and two world wars.
 She’s been a working single mother, a nurse, a concert

-“Researchers at the University of Twente in the Netherlands have created a prototype device that is capable of detecting viruses and bacterium within the body in a matter of minutes rather than the week or two
+From the Singularity hub: “Researchers at the University of Twente in the Netherlands have created a prototype device that is capable of detecting viruses and bacterium within the body in a matter of minutes rather than the week or two